Read the Frequently Asked Questions about the Clydesdale and Yorkshire Bank Legal Group Action

 When do you expect an outcome?

 If we proceed to trial, we expect the hearing will commence in the latter part of 2020.
 However, it is possible that the claim may be settled at any point prior to the trial commencing.
-The first claim form was submitted on 2nd May 2019 and the banks have 28 days to present initial defence and disclose documents.
-The bank is likely to request an extension.
+The first claim form was submitted on 2nd May 2019 and we expect the bank to present its first defence at the end of July.

 Can I join the Group Action if my company has been dissolved?